HFE H63D gene mutation: General health impacts

 The primary risk associated with the H63D mutation is brain damage, as iron accumulation can cause oxidation within affected cells, ultimately leading to cell death and scarring of the brain tissue.
-Another potential consequence is abnormal levels of tau proteins and alpha-synuclein, which play a role in conditions like Alzheimer's, Lewy body dementia, and Parkinson’s; patients homozygous for the H63D mutation show a higher risk of earlier signs of cognitive impairment and earlier onset of dementias compared to individuals with normal or heterozygous genotypes.
+Another potential consequence is abnormal levels of tau proteins and alpha-synuclein, which play a role in conditions like Alzheimer's, Lewy body dementia, and Parkinson's; patients homozygous for the H63D mutation show a higher risk of earlier signs of cognitive impairment and earlier onset of dementias compared to individuals with normal or heterozygous genotypes.
 A study in 2020 predicted that the H63D variant may be a risk factor for incidental amyotrophic lateral sclerosis in a Han Chinese population.
 Some individuals with the homozygous H63D variant may show signs of heart disease, cardiomyopathies, and disturbances in the calcium channels in particular.
 The homozygous H63D variant is an indicator of the iron metabolism disorder hemochromatosis, which may increase the risk of developing a fatty liver.
 In patients with a cirrhotic liver, the mutation can increase the rate of liver cancer.

 H63D syndrome

+At present, “H63D syndrome” is not medically recognized.
+It remains a speculative concept without backing from robust clinical trials or consensus.

 H63D syndrome is a very rare clinical phenotype based on a homozygous mutation of the HFE gene.
 This mutation is associated with diverse health issues, however H63D syndrome is the only known specific expression of a homozygous HFE-H63D mutation to date.
 The homozygous HFE-H63D mutation is the cause of classic and treatable hemochromatosis in only 6.7% of its carriers.
 H63D syndrome is independently a distinct entity, and the incidence in homozygous carriers of the H63D mutation is approximately 10%.

 Pathomechanism

 Typically, laboratory tests show an excessive and static transferrin saturation based on a relative deficiency of transferrin.
 The transferrin value is pre- and postprandial static low.
 Thus, the body does not respond to nutritive iron supplementation by providing more transferrin.
 This allows free iron of non-transferrin bound type (NTBI, labile iron pool) can enter various parenchymal tissues and trigger degenerative changes there by oxidation cascades.
 Iron overload primarily affects nerve cells in the substantia nigra and basal ganglia.
 Here, a slowly progressive degeneration occurs.
-In addition, many H63D syndrome patients experience nonspecific activation of the inert immune systems, which can additionally lead to spontaneously occurring, passive autoimmune reactions of variable type and severity.
+In addition, many H63D syndrome patients experience nonspecific activation of the innate immune system, which can additionally lead to spontaneously occurring, passive autoimmune reactions of variable type and severity.